n1nj4t4nuk1/n1nj4t4nuk1/README.md

 ### Hi!
 I'm Javi 👋🏻

-Software Engineer and Cybersecurity Researcher from Spain 🇪🇸 specializing in Cyber Threat Intelligence and adversary emulation, using offensive methodologies to simulate real-world attacks and improve defensive capabilities against evolving threats.
+Software Engineer and Cybersecurity Researcher from Spain 🇪🇸 specializing in Cyber Threat Intelligence and Adversary Emulation, using offensive methodologies to simulate real-world attacks and improve defensive capabilities against evolving threats.

 ## Projects I'm working on